rafewenger/cse2122/lecture/fileIO.markdown

 Note the first read before entering the **while** loop.

 The *fin.fail()* function is true when the read fails.
-A read fails because:

-- The end of file is reached.
-- A read error such as trying to read a character string as an integer.

 Once an input operation fails, all subsequent input operations will fail.
 The statement *while (fin)* is equivalent to *while(!fin.fail())*.

 Program [readFile3.cpp](../code/readFile3) is an example